elabftw/elabdoc/doc/sysadmin-guide.rst

 You might want to automate the timestamping of experiments, and not rely on users triggering the action manually.
 For that, you need to setup a recurrent task (cronjob or systemd timer) that will call a console command.

 The command is: `bin/console experiments:timestamp --help`.
-It requires an argument wich is the id of the user doing the timestamp.
+It requires an argument which is the id of the user doing the timestamp.
 In most cases, using `1` will work fine.
 Alternatively you can create a specific user for this purpose.

 By default, all experiments modified in the past week will be timestamped.
 So you'll want to adjust your recurrent task periodicity to align with the `--modified-since / -m` setting.
 Use english terms like "1 month" or "2 weeks" for this option.